KevinTopollaj/Banking_App/README.md

 - It allows us to have reusable View Controllers.
 - It also helps us isolate view controllers from each other, which comes in handy when we want to reuse them across our projects.
 - It makes it easier to build new flows in the app.

+## General info

+### Human Interface Guidelines
+* The application uses Apple's Human Interface Guidelines and native UI elements and it also adapts to the dark mode.

+### Project Setup
+The application views are all written in code and xib file because there are a few considerations:

+* Storyboards are more prone to version conflicts due to their complex XML structure.
+This makes merging much harder than with code.
+* It's easier to structure and reuse views in code, thereby keeping your codebase DRY.
+* All information is in one place.
+In Interface Builder you have to click through all the inspectors to find what you're looking for.
+* Storyboards introduce coupling between your code and UI, which can lead to crashes e.g. when an outlet or action is not set up correctly.
+These issues are not detected by the compiler.
+* You can create the constraints in code and create a more complex UI layout.

 ## Contact
 Kevin Topollaj, email: kevintopollaj@gmail.com - feel free to contact me!